 If you or your parents reported on the FAFSA that you had no income or very low income, we may ask you to explain to us how it is you and, if applicable, your family were able to provide for living expenses, such as housing and food.
 A number of benefit programs are not reported on the FAFSA, such as SNAP and government housing assistance.
 If that is how you supported yourself, please let us know.
 If you were living with someone who provided shelter and meals, let us know who and their relationship to you.

-When we request that you provide us with an IRS issued Tax Return Transcript, the best way to do this is to return to www.fafsa.ed.gov and use the IRS Data Retrieval Tool (DRT).
+When we request that you provide us with an IRS issued Tax Return Transcript, one way to do this is to return to www.fafsa.ed.gov and use the IRS Data Retrieval Tool (DRT).

-There are several situations where the IRS Data Retrieval Tool (DRT) does not work.
 If you are unable to use the IRS Data Retrieval tool and you have been selected for verification, you will need to obtain a “Tax Return Transcript” from the IRS.
-This can be done by visiting an IRS Service Center, by calling 800-908-9946 or by visiting www.irs.gov.
+This can be done on-line at www.irs.gov, by calling 800-908-9946 or by visiting an IRS Service Center,

 NOTE: There is a difference between a Tax Return Transcript and a Tax Account Transcript.
 We cannot use the Tax Account Transcript to complete the verification process.
 Be certain to request a Tax Return Transcript.